ethereum/ethereum-org/views/content/geth.md

     geth console

 Tip: Typing **web3** will list all the available packages, fields and functions provided by Geth.
-The most commonly used you should be aware of are the packages: **admin** (administering your node), **pesonal** (managing your accounts), **miner** (handling mining operations) and **eth** (interacting with the blockchain).
+The most commonly used you should be aware of are the packages: **admin** (administering your node), **personal** (managing your accounts), **miner** (handling mining operations) and **eth** (interacting with the blockchain).

 **ATTENTION: If you just want to test the technology and play around, DON'T USE THE MAIN NETWORK.
 Read further to find out how to deploy a private test network without spending your ether.**

 ### Connecting to a private test net

 Sometimes you might not want to connect to the live public network.
 Instead, you can choose to create your own private testnet.
 This is very useful if you don't need to test public contracts and want just to try- or develop on the technology.
-Since you would be only one mining, you can easily get a lot of ether to test your code.
+Since you would be only one mining, you can easily get a lot of ether to test your code as well as have the ability to flexibly control the inclusion of transactions in the blockchain.

     geth --networkid 12345 --genesisnonce 678 --datadir ~/.ethereum_experiment console